mverleg/apivolve/README.md

 ## FAQ

+#### How are version numbers determined?

 #### Which languages are supported?

 Apivolve is not tied to any language and could theoretically generate code for any language.
 However, the code generation is not yet actually complete for any languages.
+Rust will probably be first.

 #### Which protocols are supported?